 We actively track legislation making its way through all fifty statehouses on a continuous basis.
-Using Thomson Reuter’s Capitol Watch tracking program, we monitor legislative movement within our member board and agency states to ensure that we are able to be pro-active in our efforts to help our member boards when they ask for assistance.
-In tracking this legislation, we maintain lines of communication with our member boards to ensure we know how to best support them in their legislative or rule-making endeavors.
+We monitor legislative movement within our Member Board and Agency states to ensure that we are able to be proactive in our efforts to help our Member Boards when they ask for assistance.
+In tracking this legislation, we maintain lines of communication with our Member Boards to ensure we know how to best support them in their legislative or rule-making endeavors.

 Counsel and Support

-Member boards and agencies seek information with regard to known best practices in the regulation of the massage and bodywork profession.
-Often times, this information is best derived through what fellow member state boards or agencies are operating from.
-We are kept apprised of the regulatory rules and governing statutes of our member boards—thus having a broad understanding of what works best for the interest of public protection.
-Should your board or agency be affected by proposed legislation, be attempting to advance legislation, or seek advice on implementation of new regulatory language, we are available to provide counsel and support as deemed appropriate given our role in the regulatory arena, our non-profit status, and the recommendations of the Model Massage Therapy Practice Act.
+Member Boards and Agencies seek information with regard to known best practices in the regulation of the massage and bodywork profession.
+Oftentimes, this information is best derived through what fellow Member Boards or Agencies are operating from.
+We are kept apprised of the regulatory rules and governing statutes of our Member Boards—thus having a broad understanding of what works best for the interest of public protection.
+Should your board or agency be affected by proposed legislation, be attempting to advance legislation or seek advice on implementation of new regulatory language, we are available to provide counsel and support as deemed appropriate given our role in the regulatory arena, our non-profit status, and the recommendations of the Model Massage Therapy Practice Act.

 Model Massage Therapy Practice Act